 As a consumer you have certain rights when purchasing goods and services online.
 However, Software works a little different and as a result of Regulation 13(1) of The Consumer Protection (Distance Selling) Regulations 2000 ("the Regulations") you will not be able to cancel this licence under Regulation 10 of the Regulations once you have commenced using the Software.

-Notwithstanding the above, refunds will be provided if the request is received within 14 days of purchase and you have not yet completed 6 challenges.
+Notwithstanding the above, refunds will be provided if the request is received within 14 days of purchase and you have not yet completed 6 challenges within our premium content.

 Our Software provides educational material and security related puzzles and challenges.
 As part of these challenges you may be required to apply unusual tools or use patterns to services to uncover logic flaws or issues.